Monitoring

 Ensuring that the GRAX app remains running on the instance is foundational to success. it's highly recommended to run GRAX as a service with an auto-restart configuration so that the app boots again in case of a fatal error.

-The GRAX app maintains an endpoint for external health checks like those by AWS's Target Groups.
-Post a request like the following to check if the app is available:
+The GRAX service offers an endpoint for an external health check like those by AWS ALB Target Groups.
+Make a request like the following to check if the app is available:

 Port: 8000 (default)